Pietra Brettkelly: Documentary career

 In 2012, Brettkelly's Māori Boy Genius premiered In Competition at Berlin Film Festival.
 It follows a boy named Ngaa Rauuira Pumanawawhit, after he's accepted into Yale summer school.

 Brettkelly met Italian artist Vanessa Beecroft when filming in Sudan after the end of one of the longest running civil war in African history.
 Beecroft is famous for her provocative performance art, and while in Sudan for a project had decided to try and adopt motherless twins.
 Brettkelly eventually followed Beecroft's adoption efforts over 16 months, which formed the basis for The Art Star and the Sudanese Twins.
 Still in Motion (magazine)'s editor posited, "I felt I was in the hands of a master storyteller."
 The film won Best Editing in the World Documentary section of the Sundance Film Festival.

 Her Beauty Will Save The World (2003)'s World Premier American Film Institute Film Festival in Los Angeles.
 Brettkelly's website describes the film, "Beauty Will Save The World follows the exploits of 19 year-old Teca Zendik, the American contender for the crown.
-She sets out with her political loyalties in check, even refusing to wear the competition uniform – a teeshirt emblazoned with Gadaffi’s likeness.
+She sets out with her political loyalties in check, even refusing to wear the competition uniform – a teeshirt emblazoned with Gaddafi's likeness.
 How then does she assume the position of honorary consul to the US for Libya in a mere matter of months?
-Marvel at how diplomatic ties are re-established between two nations, enjoy the behind-the-scenes antics of a beauty pageant, and seize the chance to see rare footage of Gadaffi himself in this accidental political documentary."
+Marvel at how diplomatic ties are re-established between two nations, enjoy the behind-the-scenes antics of a beauty pageant, and seize the chance to see rare footage of Gaddafi himself in this accidental political documentary."